-Adjusting The Pressure Switch
+Adjusting The Pressure Switch (for Electric Units)

 Generally, the pressure switch should be used with the pressure regulating valve and used in a hydraulic circuit where system pressure must be "held".
-It automatically (electrically) turns off pump motor when the predetermined system pressure is reached and attaches directly to control valve manifold or can be mounted "in-line" to read system pressure.
+It automatically (electrically) turns off the pump motor when the predetermined system pressure is reached.
+It either attaches directly to the control valve manifold or can be mounted "in-line" to read system pressure.
 It has a 1/4" NPTF male thread, and a 1/4" NPTF fitting for gauge mounting, if required, and is adjustable from 69 to 690 bar (1,000 to 10,000 psi).
 This can also be used to actuate other electrical devices in the system and is wired "normally open" and held closed by spring pressure.